 When not teaching, studying, or spending time with my wife, kids, and oversized dog, I enjoy learning about computer programming and robotics (spiders are nature's perfect micromachines), as well as writing my blog, developing children's novels, and reading (mostly science fiction).
 I also like to hike, ride my bicycle, run, and rescue hermit crabs from neglectful owners (a "crabitat" appears in my video).

-As a science teacher and Master's of Science (M.S. in Biology) student, I continue to be fascinated by all the ways that nature can surprise.
-The 2009 discovery of Bagheera kiplingi, the world's first predominantly vegetarian spider, was no exception, and I have been searching for this amazing little creature since 2012.
+As a science teacher and children's book author, I continue to be fascinated by all the ways that nature can surprise.
+The 2009 discovery of Bagheera kiplingi--the world's first predominantly vegetarian spider--was no exception, and I have been searching for this amazing little creature since 2012.
 This journey has led me to Mexico, Costa Rica, and finally to Panama, where I served in the Peace Corps from 1999-2001.
 While continuing my research, I hope to find new surprises along the way!

 Always seeking to build technology skills, I also plan to use my experiences with arthropods to develop new insights into the algorithms that may drive spider behavior, as well as how nature's most successful animal phylum (Arthropoda) could be replicated in future generations of micromachines.

 Press and Media